 Nice to have

-- Zoomit: If you do presentations and show your code, you should consider installing this tool.
-Those people in the back of the room (so they can exit quickly if they find you boring) may not exit so fast if they can actually see what you're doing.
+- Zoomit: Be a considerate presenter!
+If you do presentations and show your code, you should consider installing this tool.
+Those people in the back of the room (who sat in the back so that they can exit quickly if they find you boring) may not exit so fast if they can actually see what you’re doing.

 - Paint.NET: A great image editing tool that’s fully featured and free.
 I use it to edit icons and other assets.